Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 # EVN Kaifa to MQTT
 Allows you to read data from different kinds of smart power meters used by the EVN power company in Austria.
 Data is read from the MBus interface (called P1), packages are decrypted and then the values are sent to an MQTT endpoint.
+The device hosts a webpage, where you can change your settings.

 ## 🤔 How does it work?
 The ESP8266 receives the MBus data from the smart meter via a UART interface on the